integrate-ml/integrate/README.md

 `add()` Adds an item to registry.
 `has()` Checks for an item in registry.
 `get()` Gets an item from registry name.
-`create()` Constructs an item from registry.
-Note that this only works with objects.
+`create()` Constructs an item from this registry.
+Note that this only works with object entries.
 The parameter `registry` should be the registry holding all types, such as `Integrate.types`.
-`construct()` Constructs an item using a type from registry.
-Note that this only works with object entries.
+`construct()` Constructs an item using a type from this registry.
+Note that this only works with object parameters.
 `rename()` Renames a registry item.
 Neither parameter is case-sensitive.
 `alias()` Adds another registry item with the same content as the specified one.
 `forEach()` Executes a function for each element in the registry.